 The hotel is located right next to the Nile River, and the views from my room at the sunset were just breathtaking.
 No better way to say goodbye to Aswan before heading back to Luxor the next day!

 The next day we had to wake up early again to drive back to Luxor.
-On the way, we would meet the rest of the group that had gone in the Felucca Odyssey tour two days before, stopping on the way by the temples of Kom Ombo and Edfu.
+On the way, we would meet the rest of the group that had gone in the Felucca Odyssey tour two days before, stopping on the way at the temple of Edfu.
 After arriving in Luxor, I decided to explore Luxor Temple on my own, before coming back with the rest of the group for a night visit.

 Travel Talk Tours were kind enough to sponsor part of my trip, but as usual, all opinions are my own.